Alex1607/SimpleChat/README.md

 - simplechat.local.use - allow the player or group to use the local chat
 - simplechat.global.use - allow the player or group to use the global chat

+## Group prefix

+To show a group prefix, you will need a permissions plugin that allows you to create groups and add a prefix to it.

+The plugin was tested using LuckPerms (https://www.spigotmc.org/resources/luckperms.28140/), but you can use any other permissions plugin, as long as the permissions plugin can interact with Vault.

 ## Local Chat
 When you send a message in the local chat, it will be shown like this:
 Example with and without a group prefix.